-- 3) Connect the electrical connectors uniting the battery to the battery charger and the vacuum generating system.
-The lifter is now operational. - 4) Perform Operational and Load Tests for the lifter as directed in MAINTENANCE: TESTING SCHEDULE.
+- 3) Arrange the pad frame in the configuration that will provide optimal support of the load while lifting (see To Change the Pad Frame Configuration to follow). - 4) Connect the electrical connectors uniting the battery to the battery charger and the vacuum generating system.
+Now the lifter is operational. - 5) Perform Operational and Load Tests for the lifter as directed in MAINTENANCE: TESTING SCHEDULE.